MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Nonzero if successful; otherwise zero.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_SetColumnOrderArray](http://msdn.microsoft.com/library/windows/desktop/bb775072), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_SetColumnOrderArray](http://msdn.microsoft.com/library/windows/desktop/bb775072), as described in the Windows SDK.

 ### Example
   See the example for [CListCtrl::GetColumnOrderArray](#clistctrl__getcolumnorderarray).